joshandri/frontendlife/_posts/2013-09-30-code-playground.md

 # Code playground

 A code playground is an online tool to test, to stock and to share source code especially for coding in  HTML, CSS and/or Javascript.
-The public code are usually view in a gallery , it offers a quick way to experiment with client-side code and share it with others.
+The list of public codes are usually view in a gallery , it offers a quick way to experiment with client-side code and share it with others.
 Typical features include :

 * Rich HTML, CSS and JavaScript code editor and nice syntax highlighting.